 Students in the Automotive Technology program gain training and experience in the principles of automotive diagnosis and repair.
-Students study braking systems, steering and suspension, all-wheel alignment, welding, engine overhaul and basic electricity including starting and charging systems.
+Students study braking systems, steering and suspension, all-wheel alignment, engine repair and basic electricity including starting and charging systems.

 Students learn in a shop environment and have the opportunity to work on many vehicle types including motorsports equipment like ATVs and dirtbikes.
-Students also learn how to safely use the equipment and tools found in an automotive shop: hydraulic lifts, floor jacks, mount and balance tire equipment, engine monitors and welding tools.
+Students also learn how to safely use the equipment and tools found in an automotive shop: hydraulic lifts, floor jacks, mount and balance tire equipment and diagnostic equipment.

 The focus of the Automotive Technology program is more than learning how to repair a vehicle.
 This program provides students with a better understanding about how automotive systems work and how to problem solve to provide the correct repair.

-- Students may earn their ASE (Automotive Service Excellence) certification
+- Students may earn their Student ASE (Automotive Service Excellence) Certifications

 - Earn additional credits that apply towards college through CTE's Dual Enrollment program

-- After completing the first year, students may qualify for a Career Work Experience at a local business for the Second Year Automotive program
+- After completing the first year, students may qualify for an apprenticeship position at a local business for the Second Year Automotive program

-- Learn about the latest technology coming out of the automotive industry
+- Learn about the latest technology coming out of the automotive and motorsports industry

 - Build a skillset that can be applied to a career immediately

 Math (1 credit)